tc39/proposal-module-expressions/README.md

 console.assert(await import(arr[0]) !== await import(arr[1]));
 ```

-However, module blocks participate in the module map just like any other module.
-So every module block can only ever have one instance in the same realm.
+However, Module objects participate in the module map just like any other module.
+So every expression block can only ever have one instance, unless it's structured cloned.

 ```js
 const m1 = module{};